Stevengre/circt-semantics/src/kcirct/kdist/circt_semantics/dialects/hw/hw-syntax.md

-HW Dialect extends the MLIR syntax for its types and attribute values.
+HW Dialect extends the MLIR syntaxs for its types and attribute values.

 ```k
 requires "../../mlir/mlir-syntax.md"